-FIRST at Blue Ridge, Inc. is a long-term residential therapeutic community for individuals with chronic substance use disorders.
-Addiction is a chronic, relapsing disease that is often accompanied by mental and emotional difficulties, behavioral complexities, and other factors that can affect recovery.
+FIRST at Blue Ridge, Inc. is a long-term residential therapeutic community for individuals with chronic substance use disorders and provides transitional housing, group counseling, self-help meetings, case management, job-placement assistance, and other services to individuals struggling with addiction.
 The program’s mission is to provide opportunity, guidance, and education to those with addictions and assist them to make positive life changes, in order to become responsible and productive members of society.

 FIRST at Blue Ridge, Inc. is a licensed therapeutic community in the State of North Carolina.
 We are a non-profit organization governed by a volunteer Board of Directors.
 The program is located in Ridgecrest, NC which is east of Asheville, NC on Interstate 40.
 The campus is comprised of a five story residential building with the capacity for eighty-five men, a sixty-five bed women’s facility, and other administrative, mechanical, landscaping, clinical and transitional housing residences.
 Each transitional house is self-contained and is reserved for individuals who have completed their specific program’s curriculum.
 Eligibility to live in the transitional houses is determined by FIRST staff.

 FIRST at Blue Ridge, Inc. is a highly structured modified Therapeutic Community with an evidence-based clinical overlay.
 Applicants for our long-term program, who are accepted through our Admissions Department, are required to pay a program fee upon admission.
 There are no additional fees required for the long-term program component.
 Residents of the community make a commitment to participate in program-contracted jobs while they complete the clinical curriculum and program requirements.
 Scholarships are available for those who do not have the means to pay the program fee.